LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 Most production AV companies only have a small number (1–3) of distros, so you get the big one for big shows and the small ones for smaller shows.
 A larger problem, actually, is bringing the right number and length of power cables.

-It also reminds me of something I used to say a lot during my trainings on sound system calibration: If you're not aligning your system, that doesn't mean that it's not aligned.
-You just don't know where it's aligned.
+It also reminds me of something I used to say a lot during my workshops on sound system calibration: If you're **not** aligning your system, that doesn't mean that it's not aligned.
+You just don't know **where** it's aligned.
 Similarly, a power plan always exists, even if it's not explicitly documented.
 I think maybe I stole that idea from a Noam Chomsky quote.
 "If you do not do politics, politics will do you."
 So maybe I could tighten it up and say, "If you do not do a power plan, a power plan will do you."
 Too much?

 It's a different story for the technicians in the field who have to execute this plan.
 Marcus described his typical
 workflow: "we don't necessarily plan anything, I just kinda usually figure it out on site...
 I understand what all of my